tobias-schwerdtfeger/WebP-Generator-Figma/README.md

 ![Cover](figma/Cover_Art.png)

-**_Export WebP files from Figma for Web or Android_**
+**_Export WebP files from Figma for Web, Android, and iOS_**

 ### Features

-- Export any image as WebP
+- Export any selected Figma node as WebP
-- Supported resolutions are xxxhdpi, xxhdpi, xhdpi, hdpi, mdpi
+- Android densities supported: mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi
-- Convenient folder structure to match your Android project
+- Automatically generates the correct folder structure for Android or Web projects
 - The uplifting feeling of having made the project a little better

-Exports the selected figma node to the hierarchical matching android ressource folders:
+### Export Structure

+**Android output:**

 ```
 drawable-mdpi \    1x